 We serve clients throughout the Washington, DC metropolitan area, including residents of Maryland and Virginia.
 Our DC bus accident lawyer offers free initial consultations and we work on a contingency fee basis.
 Call (202) 960-4596 or contact us online today to discuss your legal options.

 It depends on many factors – where you live in the metro area and the parties that were responsible for the accident.
 If you are filing a claim against a private bus company, you have three years from the date of the accident to file in DC and Maryland and two years in Virginia.

 However, if you were hit by a public transit bus, the time limits for filing a claim against the WMATA are different:

-Depending on the circumstances of the accident, you may be able to hold the at-fault driver or bus company liable for your injuries.
+Depending on the circumstances of the accident, you may be able to hold the at-fault driver and/or bus company liable for your injuries.
 In some cases, the bus owner or a third party could be held at fault for the accident.